-Buy at least a few extra microSD cards to keep with you at all times.
+Buy or duplicate at least a few extra microSD cards to keep with you at all times.
 Load these cards with appropriate media that you want to share in local languages, especially helpful for those who are not yet Christian.
 Choose a small set of media files – audio, images, video, etc. – that include media on the life of Christ and ideally foundational stories from the Old Testament.

 Should I get other accessories besides memory cards?